TimCares/MasterThesis/docs/thesis/introduction/goals_and_contributions.typ

 that it avoids the scalability issues associated with supervised learning, such as the need for large labeled datasets.
 Self-supervised learning allows us to leverage the raw data available across modalities, making the training process more scalable and cost-effective.
-Additionally, using self-supervised methods throughout, including the pretrained parts, ensures that the entire process benefits from scalable learning techniques, regardless of the specific modalities involved.
+Additionally, using self-supervised methods throughout, including the pretrained parts, ensures that the entire end-to-end process benefits from scalable learning techniques, regardless of the specific modalities involved.

 The goal is to develop a multimodal model that performs well enough to serve as a successful proof-of-concept